 Out of all the items that should be on your back to school to-do list, you may have forgotten the most important one: your child's back to school eye examination.
-Up to 80 percent of all children's learning is visual, which means having corrected eyesight is the one thing you can do to ensure your child gets the best learning experience possible.
+Up to 80 percent of all children's learning is visual, which means having corrected eyesight and ensuring that the two eyes are focusing together is the one thing you can do to ensure your child gets the best learning experience possible.
 At The Eye Institute of Wyoming, we're dedicated to giving out patients the best eye care possible, and for children aged five and over, that means getting their eyes checked before they start the school year.

 Your child's pediatrician will give her a series of vision screenings throughout her first years, and most schools will even do rudimentary vision screenings in classrooms.
 These screening are only designed to determine whether children have adequate distance vision, to be able to see the front of the classroom, for instance.
 They're useful in pinpointing the children with the world problems with nearsightedness, but that's as far as they go.

 Our thorough eye examinations, on the other hand, look for much more.
 We do a visual acuity test, but it looks for farsightedness and astigmatism as well as for nearsightedness.
 We're also concerned with your child's eye health.
 Our doctor looks for muscular development, watches to make sure both eyes are tracking the same, checks for lazy eye and for eyes that are misaligned or crossed, and for the first signs of any developing eye diseases.